 Planning a trip to Barcelona and wondering whether the Barcelona Card is worth buying?
 We recently visited Barcelona for an academic conference and our 9 year wedding anniversary, in a lovely stay that totaled 6 days.
-When not working, we had a fantastic time exploring inspiring architecture, art and enjoying delicious food.
-We also asked Barcelona Tourism to provide us with a 2 day Barcelona card to review for this website, and they graciously obliged.
-So is the card worth buying if you want to conveniently explore in Barcelona?
+When not working, we had a fantastic time exploring inspiring Gaudi’s magnificent architecture, beautiful art and enjoying delicious food.
+Below is a breakdown on how we used the Barcelona Card, along with tips for visiting the city!

 The attractions we visited with the Barcelona card were the Chocolate museum (cost without card: €5) and the harbour port tour (cost without card: €8).
 We also used the card for access to the lift for the top of the Columbus monument (cost without card €4.50).
 Here’s our opinions on these attractions:

-Chocolate Museum (Museu de la Xocolata): This could be a worthwhile museum for anybody interested in seeing chocolate sculptures.
+The Museu de la Xocolata (Chocolate Museum) is a worthwhile museum for people interested in seeing chocolate sculptures.
 The admission ticket you receive upon entry is a small dark chocolate bar, which is a cute touch.
-While I like dark chocolate, Bell and many other don’t, so one thing we might suggest to the museum is that they offer the option of milk chocolate bars as well.
+While I like dark chocolate, Bell and many others don’t, so one thing we might suggest to the museum is that they offer the option of milk chocolate bars as well.
 The museum has some nice chocolate works of art, such as a chocolate La Sagrada Familia, among other interesting works.
-It’s not big so you probably will not spend more than an hour here.
+It’s not big so you probably will not spend more than an hour there.

 We handed our Barcelona cards to the cashier to receive tickets to access the lift so we could view a stunning panorama of Barcelona’s scenery from atop the Columbus Monument.
 Unfortunately, we came to find out the lift only holds 2-3 people at a time as the viewing platform 60 meters above is very small.
 The Saturday afternoon wait was probably 45 minutes and we unfortunately didn’t have time to stay as we wanted to see Gaudi’s famed Park Guell before it closed.

-As mentioned, admission to Park Guell is not included in the Barcelona Card and normally costs €8, but we came to randomly find out that from 6-7pm admission was free on the evening we arrived.
+As mentioned, admission to Park Guell is not included in the Barcelona Card and normally costs €8, but we randomly discovered that from 6-7pm admission was free on the evening we arrived.
 It is always great to stumble on random money saving circumstances like that!